xingdi1990/olmocr/olmocr/bench/README.md

  - table: {table_index: int, needs to be fuzzy as well, ex. does row exist with column text X, does column exist with a row containing Y}
  - formula: TODO

+## Creation

+We sampled documents from the same source as olmocrmix.
+We run them through two models, and see which ones have biggest plain textual diffs, but still contain lots of good text, and aren't just tables/formula heavy for now.
+Then, we will extract text presence/absense markers and verify using tinyhost UI.
+Write those to JSON.
+Maybe do some embedding and grouping to try to get lots of variation, at least when prioritizing manual review.

+Later, we will repeat the same for tables and formulas.

+Write the evalutor script which will output a nice templated tinyhostable results page.

 ## Running
 We do not want to depend on a model having any specific format of its output.